 6. Just Cause 4

-While Far Cry 5 might be called an open-world first-person shooter, Just Cause four can be considered the third-person equivalent—but with even more sandbox elements that encourage players to go buck wild with their gameplay.
+While Far Cry 5 might be called an open-world first-person shooter, Just Cause four can be considered the third-person equivalent—but with even more sandbox elements like Minecraft that encourage players to go buck wild with their gameplay.

 The Just Cause series also shares its roots in open-world game design.
 This fourth installment in the series adds a wingsuit to protagonist Rico Rodriguez’s growing arsenal of traversal options.
 It carries over the previous game’s grappling hook, which itself is further expanded on by adding the ability to attach balloons and booster rockets to the objects he grapples.
 The entire game can be enjoyed with just these two tools alone